 They want to be the first Leaping Bunny-approved cosmetics brand to expand in these areas by creating a highly specialized distribution model.

-We want to see how this unfolds for the brand in 2022.
+We want to see how this unfolds for the brand.

 China has a shocking track record.
 It is the country with the most amount of animal testing globally, with over 20 million animals used per year.